ksylvan/binaural/README.md

 ## Script Library

-A collection of pre-defined YAML scripts for common use-cases is available in the `scripts/` directory:
+A collection of pre-defined YAML scripts for common use-cases is available in the `scripts/` directory.
+These currently default to `.flac` output but can be easily changed by modifying the `output_filename` field or using the `-o` command-line option with a `.wav` extension.

 - **`scripts/focus_beta.yaml`**: Designed to enhance concentration and alertness using Beta waves (14-18 Hz).
 - **`scripts/focus_gamma.yaml`**: Targets peak concentration and problem-solving with Gamma waves (40 Hz).